Oluwakayode33/coursera-test/index.md

 ---
-layout: home
+layout: default
 title: Welcome to My Site
 ---

 # Hello from GitHub Pages 🎉

-This is a test site using the *minima* theme.
+This site is now using the *Cayman theme*, which has:

+- A bold header
+- Colored background
+- Clean layout